openmhealth/shimmer/README.md

 1. Navigate to the extracted directory in a terminal.
 1. Run `mvn install -N && mvn install --pl sdk,hv-jaxb -DskipTests`

-This will make the HealthVault libraries available to both Maven and Gradle.
+This will make the HealthVault libraries available to Gradle.

 #### Option 3.
 Building from source and running in Docker